 The most amazing feature of this species is the size difference between the queen and her workers.
 The very small pale-yellow workers are only about 1.5 mm in size and are dwarfed by their comparatively gigantic orange / reddish queens which are 2 cm.

 Alates fly in the early evening at the start of the rainy season, usually a day after heavy rain.
 The new queens found colonies independently, digging deep into the moist ground where they construct a small round foundation chamber.
 Because of the size difference between the queen and the workers, the initial brood raised by a healthy queen can be in the region of 200 - 300 workers, which is a very large first brood for a queen to raise without any additional food.

 New queens dislike disturbance and don’t seem to like artificial foundation nests.
 In captivity, if kept in artificial nests they will frequently abort their initial brood and subsequently die.
-Some success however has been obtained by keeping them in small containers of earth until they have raised their first workers, then when the queen has a good workforce to care for her and the brood, the young colony can be moved into an artificial setup.
+Some success however has been obtained by keeping them in small containers of soil until they have raised their first workers, then when the queen has a good workforce to care for her and the brood, the young colony can be moved into an artificial setup.

 In the wild, they construct large nests deep in the ground usually near the tangled roots of trees.
 The small workers forage via underground tunnels and outside at night under surface leaf litter.
 The central part of their nests seems to be constructed of fine soil particles bound together by saliva and has a delicate cardboard-type texture.